-When it starts to get colder outside, many of us find it harder to maintain our exercise routines and healthy lifestyle habits.
+When it is cold outside, many of us find it harder to maintain our exercise routines and healthy lifestyle habits.
 There is something about warm weather that makes it easier to get outside and get moving and apply holistic health strategies.
 And I have to admit, going running doesn’t look very attractive when the streets and trails are covered in snow, ice and slush, the wind is blowing cold.
 There can be a temptation to take the winter off our exercise routines and start up again when spring and warmer weather comes back – like some of feathered friends, who “fly south” for the winter.

 But what if we look to some of the other critters who have cold-weather exercise nailed?
 Nature gives us plenty of inspiration if we’re looking for ways to keep our move routines going, or even enhance them in the winter.
 If we get our mindset right and use the tools we have available, we can stay fit all winter.
 We can stay on top of our healthy lifestyle habits.
 We just need to watch what some of our furry friends do.